theodore-norvell/cogent/README.md

 #### Multiple enabled transitions

-When there are multiple enabled transitions out of a state for the event, only one will fire, but the choice is arbitrary and unpredictable (unless you read the code, but that could change, when it is next generated).
+When there are multiple enabled transitions out of a state for the event, only one will fire, but the choice is arbitrary and unpredictable (unless you read the generated code, but that could change, when it is next generated).
 The exception is `else` guards, which are always checked last.
 For example, if there are guards A, B. The generated code for that state/event pair might look like this:

 ```C
    status_t status = OK_STATUS ;